marciogameiro/DSGRN_temp/Install.md

 ## Dependencies

-DSGRN needs the follwoing dependencies installed on your system:
+DSGRN needs the following dependencies installed on your system:

 * Modern C++ compiler
 * Python3